Raymond-Qiancx/raymond-qiancx.github.io/_pages/about.md

 # 🎖 Academical Services
-- Reviewer of IEEE Transactions on Multimedia (TMM), IEEE Transactions on Circuits and Systems for Video Technology (TCSVT).
+- Reviewer of IEEE Transactions on Circuits and Systems for Video Technology (TCSVT), IEEE Transactions on Multimedia (TMM) and CVPR 2025.

 # 📖 Educations
-- *2024.06 - 2026.05*, Mathematics and Computer Science, Bachelor of Science, Arcadia University (Official 2+2 Program).
+- *2024.06 - 2026.05*, Mathematics and Computer Science, Bachelor of Science, Arcadia University (GPA: 4.0, Official 2+2 Program).
 - *2022.09 - 2024.06*, Mathematics and Applied Mathematics, Bachelor of Science, GPA: 93.1/100, Rank: 1/60, Jiangsu University (GPA: 93.1/100, Rank: 1/60).

 # 💬 Open-source Projects